makinacorpus/screamshot/README.md

 ## When it is already setup

-You just need to run `docker-compose`.
+You just need to run `docker-compose up`.

 ## To clean up